pnp/cli-microsoft365/docs/docs/cmd/spo/term/term-set-add.md

 !!! important
     To use this command without the `--webUrl` option you have to have permissions to access the tenant admin site.

-When using the `--webUrl` option you can connect to the term store with limited permissions, and do not need the SharePoint Adminstrator role.
+When using the `--webUrl` option you can connect to the term store with limited permissions, and do not need the SharePoint Administrator role.
+You need to be a site visitor or more.
 It allows you to add a term set to a term group in the tenant term store if you are listed as a term store administrator.
 It allows you to add a term set to a term group in the sitecollection term store if you are a site owner.

 ## Examples